Can you Eat Cannolis While Pregnant?

 Q.Is it safe to eat store-bought cannolis while pregnant?

-A. As long as the cannolis are made from pasteurized ingredients and are consumed in moderation, store-bought cannolis are generally considered safe for consumption during pregnancy.
+A. Store-bought cannolis are generally considered safe for consumption during pregnancy as long as they are made from pasteurized ingredients and consumed in moderation.
 However, it’s always a good idea to check the ingredients list and ask the vendor if you have any concerns.

 Q. Can eating cannolis during pregnancy harm my baby?